 - Reports from first responders

 - Reports from established warning points

 - Reports from other campus departments

-- Reports from citizens through 911
+- Reports from citizens through 9-1-1

-CU Boulder Police, including CUPD emergency management, will confirm if there is a significant emergency or dangerous situation on campus.
+- External local or national sources

-Confirmation means CU Boulder officials have verified that a significant emergency or dangerous situation is or may soon occur on the campus that involves an immediate threat to the health or safety of students or employees.
+CU Boulder Police, including Office of Emergency Management, will confirm if there is a significant emergency or dangerous situation on campus by determining the facts reported, such as level of threat, type of incident occurring, location of incident, impact to community, etc. Confirmation means CU Boulder officials have verified that a significant emergency or dangerous situation is or may soon occur on the campus that involves an immediate threat to the health or safety of students or employees.